Statistically Valid Post-Deployment Monitoring Should Be Standard for AI-Based Digital Health: Framing Post-Deployment Monitoring as Hypothesis Testing

 \section{Framing Post-Deployment Monitoring as Hypothesis Testing}

-Given the challenges outlined above—manual monitoring, reliance on coarse average metrics, label scarcity, and FDA expectations for statistical validity—there is a need for rigorous and scalable tools in clinical AI.
+Given the challenges outlined in the introduction—manual monitoring, reliance on coarse average metrics, label scarcity, and FDA expectations for statistical validity—there is a need for rigorous and scalable monitoring tools in clinical AI.
 We propose reframing post-deployment monitoring as a collection of statistically grounded two-sample hypothesis tests.
 This framing enables formal decision-making with controlled error rates, moving beyond heuristic-based methods that lack statistical guarantees.
 It also provides a principled foundation for aligning model monitoring with regulatory standards and clinical safety needs.

 To this end, we organize post-deployment monitoring into two core stages: (I) \textit{\secDataShifts{}} and (II) \textit{\secModelPerformance{}}.
 Within the data shift stage, we introduce hypothesis tests for covariate shift (Section~\ref{sec:covariate_shift}) and concept drift (Section~\ref{sec:concept_drift}).
-In the model performance stage, we develop tests for detecting degradation in overall model accuracy (Section~\ref{sec:monitor_performance_score}) as well as distributional shifts in prediction correctness (Section~\ref{sec:monitor_prediction_correctness}).
+In the model performance stage, we develop tests for detecting degradation in overall model accuracy (Section~\ref{sec:monitor_performance_score}) as well as distributional shifts in prediction correctness - e.g. do errors concentrate in specific subgroups?
+(Section~\ref{sec:monitor_prediction_correctness}).
 Each monitoring task is cast as a two-sample hypothesis test comparing pre- and post-deployment distributions, providing statistically grounded monitoring, as depicted in Figure~\ref{fig:main_figure_combined}.
+The post-deployment monitoring is modality-agnostic, as long as the data can be represented as input features and clinical/demographic variables.